Vadim2090/Grants-Program/my_project_name.md

 #### Problem
 Initially, we wanted to create a marketing automation tool, but we faced the problem of missing the underlying data layer.
+We causal relationship:
-On-chain data is huge but fragmented and poorly structured => ETL takes long time and is expensive => there are no tools for acquaring and retaining users in web3 similar to existing in web2
+1. On-chain data is huge but fragmented and poorly structured
+2. ETL is resource intensive and takes long time
+3. there are no tools for acquaring and retaining users in web3 similar to existing in web2

 #### Solution